 #4 – Pop-Up Holiday Cards

-If your students haven’t already thought about what they want from Santa, now’s the time to start!
-Have them complete a Christmas Presents Graphing Activity.
+If your students haven’t already thought about gifts this holiday season, now’s the time to start!
+Have them complete a Gift Graphing Activity.

 #1- STEM Holiday Activities

-We’ve saved the best until last… it’s the last day before Christmas break!
+We’ve saved the best until last… it’s the last day before winter break!
 The perfect time for some Holiday STEM Challenge Cards!

 You can use these cards any way you like.
 Either choose one activity that your class can work on for half of the day, or have a WHOLE day of STEM activities!